fumi-mura/mac-auto-setup/README.md

 ## Overview

-this is my Mac settings.
+This is my Mac settings.

 ## Step